OLLab-SYSU/FM4OR/README.md

 - Vehicle routing problem meets large language models: an overview and perspectives, 2026.

 - Large language models for combinatorial optimization: a systematic review, ACM Computing Surveys, 2026.

-- Reasoning in a combinatorial and constrained world: Benchmarking LLMs on natural-language combinatorial optimization, ACL 2026 Findings.

 - OPT-Engine: Benchmarking the limits of LLMs in optimization modeling via complexity scaling, ICML 2026.